fozziethebeat/kt-villa/docs/docs/the-stay/rooms.md

 # Rooms and Amenities

-The house has rooms! and things!
+The house has rooms!
+And things!
 You can use the rooms and the things.
 Please treat them with the campfire rule, leave things better than you found them.

 ## The Rooms